ellenkolesnikova/ellenkolesnikova.github.io/research.md

 Digital Humanities: Identifying the author of a Medieval text
 ============
 The goal of this work (in collaboration with Prof. Juliana Viezure (Georgia Tech) and Jacob Young) is to identify the author of a medieval text - the *Passio Et Miracula Sancti Eadwardi Regis Et Martyris*.
 Our work proposes, with compelling evidence, an author for this text, disproving a previous authorship attribution.
+The new attribution contributes to a better understanding of religious life in England in the period immediately following the Norman Conquest.

 Our approach to authorship identification is three-pronged: through (1) traditional literary and historical analysis of the document, (2) standard stylometric analysis based on word frequency, and (3) machine learning.
 I am solely responsible for the machine learning part of this project; I trained an accurate model to distinguish the author (among four possible choices) of the examined Latin text.
-When running the Passio through my model, it classified the text with high confidence, corroborating and strengthening my co-authors' traditional and stylometric analyses.
+When running the *Passio* through my model, it classified the text with high confidence, corroborating and strengthening my co-authors' traditional and stylometric analyses.

 The corresponding paper is completed and will be submitted to a humanities journal.